Friday (franchise): Next Friday (2000)

 Next Friday is a 2000 stoner comedy film, and the sequel to the 1995 film Friday.
 This is the first film to be produced by Ice Cube's film production company Cube Vision.
 The film is directed by Steve Carr, and stars Ice Cube, Mike Epps, Don Curry, John Witherspoon, and Tommy "Tiny" Lister Jr.

-In the sequel, Deebo has sworn revenge against Craig for beating him up and putting him in jail for a week.
+In the sequel, Deebo has sworn revenge against Craig for beating him up and putting him in jail for four years.
 He is joined by his little brother Tyrone (Sticky Fingaz) whom he escaped jail with.
 Craig's father, Willie decides to send him up to Rancho Cucamonga and live with his uncle's family until Deebo is back in jail.
-It's there, he learns about the financial problems that Day-Day (Mike Epps) and his father, Elroy (Don Curry), face.
+It's there, he learns about the financial problems that his cousin Day-Day (Mike Epps) and his father Elroy (Don Curry) face.
 He is also informed by their Korean neighbor, Mrs. Ho-Kim (Amy Hill) with the problems of Karla's older brothers: Joker (Jacob Vargas), Lil' Joker (Lobo Sebastian) and Baby Joker (Rolando Molina).
 When Craig learns about the drug money hidden in a pipe kept in Joker's room, Craig conspires with Day-Day and Roach to steal it so they can use the money to pay off the debts.

 Friday After Next (2002)

 One year has passed since the events of the last film.
-At 3:37 AM on Christmas Eve, Craig and Day-Day are robbed by a fake Santa Claus (Rickey Smiley) as he stole their presents, Craig's CD collection, Day-Day's baby pictures and a big sandwich.
-Craig and Day-Day get jobs as rent-a-cops in a strip mall where Willie and Elroy opened up a rib joint, called "Bros.
+At 3:37 AM on Christmas Eve, Craig and Day-Day are robbed by a fake Santa Claus (Rickey Smiley) as he stole their presents, Craig's CD collection, Day-Day's baby pictures, and a big sandwich.
+Craig and Day-Day get jobs as rent-a-cops in a strip mall where Willie and Elroy opened up a rib joint called "Bros.
 BBQ".
 They owe rent to their apartment landlady Ms. Pearly (BeBe Drake) who threatens the two with the attentions of her burly gay ex-con son Damon Pearly (Terry Crews).
 Craig is in love with Donna (K.D.
 Aubert), the girlfriend of a pimp named Money Mike (Katt Williams) who treats her poorly.
 Craig and Day-Day throw a rent party to get the money for Ms. Pearly while also subduing the fake Santa Claus.